 - leafy vegetables, such as spinach

-Take a vitamin B-6 supplement
+Take a vitamin B6 supplement

 Keep your feet elevated

 Elevating your feet can help move the water upward and away from your lower extremities.

 Wear compression socks or leggings

 Compression socks are made to fit tight.
 They may even feel a little uncomfortable at first.
 The purpose of compression apparel is to squeeze your legs and prevent fluid from accumulating.

-Your doctor may prescribe a diuretic medication to make you urinate more.
+A doctor may prescribe a diuretic medication to make you urinate more.

 You can live a healthy life if you naturally retain water.
 It’s a common health issue.
-Its side effects are usually little more than feeling like you’ve gained some weight and your clothes fit tighter than usual.
+Its side effects typically include feeling like you’ve gained weight and clothes fitting tighter than usual.

-It’s best to follow a healthy diet and limit foods high in sodium.
+It’s best to follow a balanced diet and limit foods high in sodium.
 Keep a diary of what you’re doing and eating when you feel like you’re retaining extra water.
-This will help you pinpoint the causes.
+This may help you pinpoint the causes.

 Water retention is a common health issue that can be caused by a number of factors, including diet, menstrual cycles, and genetics.
 You can help relieve water retention by making some lifestyle changes.